-The club have taken on board feedback from our fan base and following discussions between Chairman Phil Gartside and several local and national politicians, including Leader of Bolton Council Cliff Morris, will no longer be entering into a sponsorship agreement with QuickQuid.
+Bolton Wanderers have taken on board feedback from supporters and following discussions between chairman Phil Gartside and several local and national politicians will no longer be entering into a sponsorship agreement with QuickQuid.

-The club is proud of its place in the local community and has worked tirelessly for a considerable time to build relationships across a wide spectrum of community projects.
-In particular the successful education programmes, which have seen over 350 students pass through the club in the last two years, and the continued exceptional work of the club’s Community Trust.
+The club is proud of its place in the local community and has worked tirelessly for a considerable time to build relationships across a wide spectrum of community projects, in particular the successful education programmes and the continued exceptional work of the club’s Community Trust.

 Whilst we anticipated some negative responses from the initial agreement, we underestimated the adverse reaction to the sector of business in which the sponsor operated.
 We undertook significant research into QuickQuid and were satisfied that they were a regulated and responsible lender.

-Councillor Morris said: “I am pleased with Bolton Wanderers Football Club’s decision to reconsider their recent sponsorship proposal.”
+Lead Bolton Councillor Cliff Morris said: “I am pleased with the club’s decision to reconsider their recent sponsorship proposal.

-“We have been in discussion with the club since last week’s announcement to raise our concerns and those of the community.
+“We have been in discussion with the club since the initial announcement to raise our concerns and those of the community.
 Their response clearly shows the value the club places on the support of their fans and the wider Bolton family.”

 “We don’t want our commercial relationships to come between us and our community, and neither does QuickQuid.”

-After speaking with the University of Bolton Chancellor The Baroness Morris of Bolton and Vice Chancellor Dr George Holmes, and building on our already active partnership with the university, they introduced us to one of their technology partners, FibrLec.
+After speaking with the University of Bolton Chancellor The Baroness Morris of Bolton and Vice Chancellor Dr George Holmes, and building on the already active partnership with the university, the club were introduced us to one of their technology partners, FibrLec.

 ) are a new Bolton-based sustainable energy company that specialise in commercialising the university’s innovative smart materials.
 Their logo incorporating the university logo will feature on the club’s new match kit and training wear for the next two years.